Frequently Asked Questions

 I like voting early in person at my board of elections.
 Will it still be open for voting during the pandemic?

-The state is preparing to have in person early voting available this fall.
+Early in person voting is available.
 Each county board of elections will be taking measures to maintain social-distancing and sanitize voting equipment to make it safer to vote.
 Evening and weekend hours are available.
 View the schedule of early voting hours here.

 Where is my early voting center?